apigee/devrel/tools/apigee-x-trial-provision/README.md

 This script creates an Apigee X trial organization and instance.
-It uses gcloud command to create a hybrid runtime and adds an enovoy proxy and google cloud load balancer for external exposure.
+It uses gcloud command to create a hybrid runtime and adds an enovoy proxy and Google Cloud Load Balancer, [GCLB](https://cloud.google.com/load-balancing/docs) for external exposure.

 The script follows the documentation installation steps.
 The relevant step numbers are added for easier cross-reference.

-If you provisioned organization using [Apigee eval provisioning wizard](https://cloud.google.com/apigee/docs/api-platform/get-started/eval-orgs#wiz), you can run this script to add envoy proxies and GCLB configuration for external exposure.
+If you provisioned an organization using [Apigee eval provisioning wizard](https://cloud.google.com/apigee/docs/api-platform/get-started/eval-orgs#wiz), you can run this script to add envoy proxies and GCLB configuration for external exposure.